SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 var answer = planOrResult.Result?.Outcome ??
 "Sorry could not answer your question";
 ```

-This code block implements the loop we drscribed at the beginning of this document.
+This code block implements the loop we described at the beginning of this document.
 Every time only the first step of the plan is executed.
 With the outcome we ask the evaluator to perform a choice.
 If the task is done it will produce a non null `planOrResult.Result.Outcome`, that will contain the final answer.
 If more work is needed a new plan will be calculated taking into account all previous steps done and their results.
-The collection `pastSteps` is here to reduce the risk of infinite loop (at the cost of bigger token count ans the plan unfolds).
+The collection `pastSteps` is here to reduce the risk of infinite loop (at the cost of bigger token count as the plan unfolds).
 Since we are using a structured parsing approach (have a look at projects like [TypeChat](https://github.com/microsoft/typechat.net)) to see the power and control that this techniques gives compared to parsing.
-This is a good way to combine stocastic behaviours of LLMs (Machine learning in general) and deterministc behaviour of algorythms and data structures.
+This is a good way to combine stochastic behaviours of LLMs (Machine learning in general) and deterministic behaviour of algorithms and data structures.
 The objective here is to find more material and to do so we need some tools.
-If you want to use the bing search tool you will need your own BingAPI keys.
+If you want to use the **Bing** search tool you will need your own BingAPI keys.
 Make sure to add it to the user secrets, they should look like this
 ```js
 {
   "AzureOpenAI": {